dhdorr/signals/README.md

 *__signals__* 🪢 allows for one-to-one, many-to-many, fan-in, and fan-out style communication between nodes[^1].

 ### Note
 I recommend using the [Event Bus](https://en.wikipedia.org/wiki/Observer_pattern) design pattern with *__signals__* 🪢.
-This design pattern enables "signal up, call down" paradigm, which is popular in Godot as it allows child nodes to easily communicate with their parent nodes.
-Alternatively, you can use the Signal Bus design pattern for communication between completely non-connected nodes.
+This design pattern enables the "signal up, call down" paradigm, which is popular in Godot as it allows child nodes to easily communicate with their parent nodes.
+You can also use the [Event Bus](https://en.wikipedia.org/wiki/Observer_pattern) design pattern for communication between completely non-connected nodes.

 [^1]: Nodes are any piece of code that emits or connects to a signal. *__signals__* 🪢 has no built-in notion of nodes... yet

 # Future Goals
 I am primarily developing *__signals__* 🪢 for use in my own ongoing game development project.
 If I need more features, I will add them.

+I am considering a Message Queue style design pattern, specifically for use with game loops.

 # Examples
 ## [Basic Example](https://github.com/dhdorr/signals/blob/main/examples/ex2/main.go)